flutter/website/src/desktop.md

 ---

-Desktop support allows you to compile Flutter source code to a native macOS Desktop app.
-Flutter's desktop support also extends to plugins&mdash;you can install existing plugins that support the macOS platform, or you can create your own.
+Desktop support allows you to compile Flutter source code to a native macOS or Linux desktop app.
+Flutter's desktop support also extends to plugins&mdash;you can install existing plugins that support the macOS or Linux platforms, or you can create your own.

+{{site.alert.warning}}
+  **Work in progress!**
+  This page covers desktop support for macOS and Linux, which are available as alpha-quality features in the Flutter dev channel.
+  Windows platform support is still under development.

+  These platforms still have notable feature gaps, including accessibility support.
+  We strongly recommend that you examine the
+  [Desktop shells][] page in the [Flutter wiki][] to understand known limitations and ongoing work.
+{{site.alert.end}}

 {{site.alert.note}}
-  **This page covers desktop support for macOS which is available as an alpha release.**
-  Windows and Linux platforms are still under development.
-  You can try Windows and Linux platform support as explained in the [Desktop shells][] page in the [Flutter wiki][].
+  To compile a macOS desktop app, you must build the app on a Mac.
+  To compile a Linux desktop app, you must build the app on Linux.
-  If you experience a problem that hasn’t yet been reported, please [file an issue][] and make sure that "desktop:macos", for example, appears in the title.
+  If you experience a problem that hasn’t yet been reported, please file an issue and include
+  "desktop:macos" or "desktop:linux" in the title.
 {{site.alert.end}}

 ## Requirements

-To create a Flutter app with macOS support, you need the following software:
+To create a Flutter app with desktop support, you need the following software:

 * Flutter SDK.
 See the
   [Flutter SDK][] installation instructions.
-* [Xcode][]
-* [CocoaPods][] if you use plugins
 * Optional: An IDE that supports Flutter.
   You can install [Android Studio][], [IntelliJ IDEA][], or [Visual Studio Code][] and